HappyRay/testscribe/docs/index.markdown

 run.
 Remember to comment out or remove these calls for test runs to which these patches don't apply.

 Alternatively you may create a wrapper function to call these functions before calling the target function.
+And then use the tool to test the wrapper function.

 [Here](demo.markdown#patch-function) is a demo for patching with a mock.